iambibhas/iambibhas.github.com/_posts/2015-05-03-bangalore-auto-fare-vs-rest-of-the-options.md

 Then I thought of comparing the other cab services available with the auto fare, just because.

+# Meru cabs

 Here is [Meru Cabs](http://www.merucabs.com/fares/) -

 <iframe src="https://docs.google.com/spreadsheets/d/1JpbOtb5O4Sn0Z618z6p3FOW658xPA02rLLnfXos9lOc/pubchart?oid=325266559&format=interactive" style="width: 610px; height: 380px; border: 0px"></iframe>

+# TaxiForSure

+(This one needs updating.
+TFS got eaten by Olacabs.)

 And [TaxiForSure](http://www.taxiforsure.com/bangalore-cabs/) -

 <iframe src="https://docs.google.com/spreadsheets/d/1JpbOtb5O4Sn0Z618z6p3FOW658xPA02rLLnfXos9lOc/pubchart?oid=1974263952&format=interactive" style="width: 610px; height: 380px; border: 0px"></iframe>

 I think TaxiForSure Nano is the only option that's *always* cheaper than Autos.
 And I think that's also the reason why I *never* found one to book.

+# Uber

 The other major player is Uber.
 Now it's not really possible to calculate Uber cost as they take [both Time and Distance into consideration](https://www.uber.com/cities/bangalore).
 But I still made some effort.
 According to the [Bangalore Mobility Indicator published in 2011](http://www.urbantransport.kar.gov.in/Bangalore%20Mobility%20Indicators_%2822-12-2011%29.pdf), the average vehicle speed in Bangalore was 15-25km per hour.
 That's 15km if you're really unlucky and 25km if you're really lucky.
 So I took the average of that and assumed al the Uber vehicles travel 20km per hour.
 It might be 25 if you're lucky, 15 if you're not.
 So at 20km/hour, that's 1km per 3 minutes.